 The Bouncer, developed by Dream Factory, was the first game published by Squaresoft for the PlayStation 2 console, launched in Japan on December 23, 2000, and in the U.S. on March 5, 2001.
 The game was directed by fighting game pioneer Seiichi Ishii (who created the Virtua Fighter, Tekken and Tobal franchises and Ehrgeiz) along with Squaresoft's Takashi Tokita (who designed Final Fantasy IV and directed Chrono Trigger and Parasite Eve).

 The game is a beat 'em up with three playable characters, Sion Barzahd, Volt Krueger, and Kou Leifoh, each with their own distinct fighting styles.
 The game also features an experience system that allows each of the player characters to grow stronger and learn new moves over the course of the game.
 The progression of the game's plot is also dependent on which bouncer the player chooses to control during specific sections of the game.

 The game's presentation and production values were considered groundbreaking, particularly due to its introduction of innovative shading techniques, most notably what would later be called a light bloom effect, which critics at the time described as a "glowing" effect that created "a unique gloss that's never been used before with such success."
-This effect was used was in order to create a more cinematic movie-like look, as well as to compensate for the PS2's lack of anti-aliasing.
+This effect was used in order to create a more cinematic movie-like look, as well as to compensate for the PS2's lack of anti-aliasing.
 The Bouncer also introduced a depth-of-field (DOF) effect, blurring the background or foreground during cinematic cutscenes.
 Both the bloom and DOF effects are now widely used in modern action games, and more generally, The Bouncer was a precursor to modern shaders.